Precision Time Protocol

 0 Send error 0 Unmatched Pdelay_Resp_Follow_Up

-The following example shows how errors increment when the VLAN in the ingress PTP message is different from the PTP VLAN used on the port.
+This example shows how errors increment when the VLAN in the ingress PTP message is different from the PTP VLAN used on the port.

-switch# sh ptp lan port counters errors | beg 1/0/28
+Switch# sh ptp lan port counters errors | beg 1/0/28

 GigabitEthernet1/0/28